faizalrf/documentation/Spider.md

 - The Enterprise server version is 10.4.12 or higher
 - Primary/Replica setup
-- Additional 3rd node available running the Enterprise ColumnStore 1.4 or higher
+- Additional 3rd node which is running the Enterprise ColumnStore 1.4 or higher

 ## Installing Spider Engine